suleimana/palindrom-challenge/README.md

 ```

-Additionally, you can access service's documentation for all implemented operations thorough the following link:
+Additionally, you can access the service's documentation for all implemented operations thorough the following link:

 ```
 http://localhost:8080/swagger-ui.htm